-The basic infrastructure of DNS and DNSSEC [1] servers is the same.
-DNSSEC includes additional security measure to securely send the information of a domain name.
+The basic infrastructure of DNS and DNSSEC (Rose, Larson, Massey, Austein, & Arends, DNS Security Introduction and Requirements, 2005) servers is the same.
+DNSSEC includes additional security measures to securely send the information of a domain name.
 DNSSEC is a security extension to the DNS server.
-DNSSEC [1] is defined as domain name system security extensions.
-Fig. 1 shows how DNS or DNSSEC works.
+DNSSEC (Rose, Larson, Massey, Austein, & Arends, DNS Security Introduction and Requirements, 2005) is defined as domain name system security extensions.
+Figure 1 shows how DNS or DNSSEC works.

-Client types www.example.com in the search bar of a web browser and this query are passed to recursive DNS server to fetch the IP address of this domain name.
+- 1) Client types www.example.com in the search bar of a web browser and this query are passed to a recursive DNS server to fetch the IP address of this domain name. - 2) Recursive DNS server sends an iterative query to the root DNS server for the IP address of this domain name. - 3) Root DNS server - sends a referral to the authoritative server for the com zone. - RRset of DNSkey records for the root zone, i.e., public ZSK and KSK of the root zone. - RRsig of DNSkey records signed using private KSK of the root zone. - DS record for com zone, i.e., fingerprints of public KSK of com zone.

-- 2) Recursive DNS server sends an iterative query to root DNS server for the IP address of this domain name. - 3) Root DNS server - sends a referral to the authoritative server for the com zone. - RRset of DNSkey records for the root zone, i.e. public ZSK and KSK of root zone. - RRsig of DNSkey records signed using private KSK of the root zone. - DS record for com zone, i.e. fingerprints of public KSK of com zone. - RRsig of DS record signed using private ZSK of the root zone.
+• RRsig of DS record signed using private ZSK of the root zone.

-Recursive DNS server corroborates the root zone using public KSK.
+The recursive DNS server corroborates the root zone using public KSK.
 It decrypts RRsig of RRset using public KSK of the root zone.
 It also decrypts RRsig of DS record using public ZSK of the root zone.